RULES and CONSTITUTION of THE SALUKI or GAZELLE HOUND CLUB

 4. Resignation and Expulsion.

-(a) A member may resign his membership at any time but shall not be entitled to the return of any subscription paid.
-He shall nonetheless remain liable for payment of any subscription or charges still due at the date of such resignation.
+(a) A member may resign his/her membership at any time but shall not be entitled to the return of any subscription paid.
+He/she shall nonetheless remain liable for payment of any subscription or charges still due at the date of such resignation.

 (b) The Committee shall have the power to expel from membership any member whose subscription shall remain unpaid after the 1st day of March in any year but without prejudice to such member's obligation to pay such subscription.

-(c) Any member who shall be suspended under Kennel Club Rule A42j (4) and/or any member whose dog(s) is/are disqualified under Kennel Club Rule A42j (8) shall ipso facto cease to be a Member of the Club for the duration of the suspension and/or disqualification.
+(c) Any member who shall be disqualified under Kennel Club Rule A.11.j.(5) and/or Kennel Club Rule A.11.j.(9) shall ipso facto cease to be a Member of the Club.

 If the conduct of any member shall, in the opinion of the Committee of the Club, be injurious or likely to be injurious to the character or interests of the Club, the Committee of the Club may, at a meeting the notice of convening which includes as an object the consideration of the conduct of the Member, determine that a Special General Meeting of the Club shall be called for the purpose of passing a resolution to expel him/her.